 You suddenly feel like you are making zero progress and that this is all just a waste of time and money.
 Before long, you start playing with the idea to give up.

-You have reached the so-called level (common around Level A2 and then later B1) where you experience the “plateau effect”.
+You have reached the so-called level (common at the intermediate level and then later the advanced level) where you experience the “plateau effect”.
 Let me explain.

 When you start learning a language, you usually make progress quite rapidly.
 You are very motivated, the first hundred words seem like a breeze to learn, you build your first sentences… In short, it’s the honeymoon phase of language learning and you feel like nothing can stop you!